saurfang/spark-sas7bdat/README.md

 This library is inspired by [spark-csv](https://github.com/databricks/spark-csv) and currently uses [parso](http://scitouch.net/opensource/parso) for parsing as it is the only public available parser that handles both forms of SAS compression (CHAR and Binary).
+Note *parso* is licensed under GPL-3 and subsequently this library is also licensed as such.

 [![Build Status](https://travis-ci.org/saurfang/spark-sas7bdat.svg?branch=master)](https://travis-ci.org/saurfang/spark-sas7bdat)